Meet four of the 2017-2018 Cenovus Aboriginal scholarship recipients

-March 2018 – Lori-Lei Mercredi is pursuing her passion for teaching.
-Elvera Tremblay is studying biology; Wyndi Bird is working toward a degree in psychology; while Bailey Lamarche is tackling new media studies.
-And they’re all finding the financial load a bit lighter this year after receiving help through the Cenovus Aboriginal Scholarship program.
+June 2018 – Colton Smorong is pursuing a kinesiology degree.
+Jackie Vonk is studying business administration; Sara Voyageur is working toward a nursing degree; while Germaine Goodrunning is enroled in early childhood learning.
+And they all found the financial load a bit lighter this past year after receiving help through the Cenovus Aboriginal Scholarship program.

-Lori-Lei, Elvera, Wyndi and Bailey are among 32 Aboriginal student scholarship recipients for the 2017-18 school year.
+They were among 32 Aboriginal student scholarship recipients for the 2017-18 school year.
 The financial award is offered each year by Cenovus to Aboriginal students located near our operating areas.
-Students begin applying in the fall and awards are given out at the start of the winter semester.
-The scholarships are granted based on successful enrollment into a full-time accredited program and also take into consideration community involvement, academic achievement, career goals and financial need.
+Students apply in the spring and awards are given out at the start of the winter semester.
+The scholarships are granted based on successful enrolment into a full-time accredited program and also take into consideration community involvement, academic achievement, career goals and financial need.

 Over the past five years we’ve awarded 94 scholarships to Aboriginal students.
 Part of the program’s goal is to support students through completion of their post-secondary studies.
 We have awarded more than 30 renewal scholarships in the last five years to 19 individuals, nine of which have gone through completion of their program in a diverse range of areas, including electrical apprenticeship, community social work, business, medicine, nursing, native American studies and law.

 Visit our application page to learn more about the eligibility requirements and apply for the 2018-19 school year scholarships.